Go To The Official Six Flags Great Adventure Website For Current Park Information

 The Alpen Blitz was a standard production model compact powered coaster manufactured by Schwarzkopf, and was designed for easy transportation and portability.
-Generally the rides featured elaborate backdrop panels, though the one at Great Adventure never had the panels in its short time operating at the park.
+Generally the rides featured elaborate backdrop panels, though the one at Great Adventure never had these scenery panels in its short time operating at the park.

-For the 1976 season, the park's front gate was moved form its original location at the end of Dream Street to its current central location at the Fountain.
+For the 1976 season, the park's front gate was relocated from its original location at the end of Dream Street to its current central location at the Fountain.

 Alpen Blitz along with the Musik Express were added as part of the expansion in 1976 along a new pathway joining the Fountain area to Fun Fair.
-This revamped section was previously a part of Happy Feeling petting area.
+This revamped section was previously a part of the Happy Feeling petting zone which was removed at the end of 1975.

 Technical Information